Driving Under the Influence — Illegal Drugs

 What is a Drugged Driving Case?

-When people think of DUIs, they normally think of someone having a couple too many drinks at the bar before getting behind the wheel.
-While it is true that most DUIs are alcohol related, many instead involve either legal or illegal drugs.
-Attorneys and the courts have nicknamed these cases DUIDs (Driving Under the Influence of Drugs).
+When most people hear the term "DUI," they normally think of someone having a too many drinks at the bar before getting behind the wheel.
+While it is true that most DUIs are alcohol related, with the movement towards marijuana legalization in many states, the number of arrests for driving under the influence of drugs continues to increase.
+Attorneys and the courts often refer to those cases as DUIDs (Driving Under the Influence of Drugs).
 DUID cases typically fall into one of three categories: